Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Experimental Evaluation

 $\bullet$ \texttt{[sc1-G-AT]}: An attention-based federated global algorithm is implemented from FedAttn~\cite{Ji2019LearningPN}.
-After $E$ local iterations, FedAttn aggregates local models based on the attention mechanism with the weights introduced in (\ref{eq:globalatt}).
-After $K$ global aggregations, the aggregated global model $\Theta_{\mathsf{g}}^{(K)}$ defined in (\ref{eq:globalupdate}) is evaluated on $\Omega_{c}^{\mathsf{test}}$.
+After $E$ local iterations, FedAttn aggregates local models based on the attention mechanism introduced in (\ref{eq:globalatt}).
+After $K$ rounds, the global model $\Theta_{\mathsf{g}}^{(K)}$ defined in (\ref{eq:globalupdate}) is evaluated on $\Omega_{c}^{\mathsf{test}}$.

-\textbf{Personalized Modeling ($<$Architecture$>$ = P)} We consider two versions of our local model personalization in FL for scenario I: \texttt{[sc1-P-AV]} and \texttt{[sc1-P-AT]}.
-Both of these personalized models adapt the global model based on meta-updates from the data in each course.
+\textbf{Adaptive Modeling (\texttt{<Architecture> = P})} We consider two versions of our local model adaptation in FL for scenario I: \texttt{[sc1-P-AV]} and \texttt{[sc1-P-AT]}.
+Both of these models adapt the global model based on meta-updates from the data in each course.

 $\bullet$ \texttt{[sc1-P-AV]}: This follows the algorithm we introduced in Section~\ref{sec:sc1_course}, while replacing our attention-based aggregation method in (\ref{eq:globalatt}) and (\ref{eq:globalupdate}) with the averaging-based aggregation of PerFed~\cite{Fallah2020PersonalizedFL}.